 The Board of Directors is responsible for the establishment and monitoring of the group-wide assurance functions of Risk Management, Internal Control System, Compliance Management and Internal Audit.
 It is briefed comprehensively at least once a year so it can fulfil its tasks and responsibilities.

 The internal control system (ICS) ensures the reliability of financial reporting with an appropriate degree of assurance.
 It acts to prevent, uncover and correct substantial errors in the consolidated financial statements, the financial statements of the Group companies and the remuneration report.
 The ICS encompasses the following internal control components: control environment, assessment of accounting risks, control activities, monitoring controls, information and communication.
 The Accounting department, which reports to the CFO, controls and monitors the ICS.
 Internal Audit periodically monitor the functioning and effectiveness of the ICS.
 Significant shortcomings in the ICS identified during the monitoring activities are reported together with the corrective measures in a status report to the Audit & ESG Reporting Committee twice a year and to the Board of Directors on an annual basis.
 Should the ICS risk assessment change significantly, the Chairman of the Audit & ESG Reporting Committee is informed without delay.
-Corrective measures to remedy the shortcomings are monitored centrally.
+Appropriate corrective measures to remedy the shortcomings are monitored by the Accounting unit.
 The Audit & ESG Reporting Committee assesses the performance and effectiveness of the ICS on the basis of the periodic reporting.
+The internal control system for non-financial reporting is currently being set up.
+The 2023 Sustainability Impact Report was audited by SGS and compliance with the Global Reporting Initiative (GRI) was confirmed.
+In the reporting year, Internal Audit also conducted an audit in connection with the new statutory requirements.

 Internal Audit liaises closely and exchanges information with the external auditors.
 The external auditors have unrestricted access to the audit reports and audit files of Internal Audit.
-Based on a risk analysis and in close coordination with the external auditors, it prepares the integrated strategic audit plan annually and presents it to the Audit & ESG Reporting Committee for approval.
-Notwithstanding the above, the Audit & ESG Reporting Committee can commission special audits based on information received on the whistle-blowing platform operated by Internal Audit.
-This reporting procedure, which has been approved by the Audit & ESG Reporting Committee, allows complaints relating to external reporting and financial reporting, among other things, to be submitted anonymously to Internal Audit, which in turn ensures that these will be followed up.
-At its meetings, which are held at least quarterly, the Audit & ESG Reporting Committee is briefed on audit findings, the reports submitted to the whistle-blowing platform and the status of any corrective measures implemented.
-The Head of Internal Audit took part in all six meetings of the Audit & ESG Reporting Committee in 2022.
+Based on a risk analysis and in close coordination with the external auditors, Internal Audit prepares the integrated strategic audit plan annually and presents it to the Audit & ESG Reporting Committee for approval.
+Notwithstanding the above, the Audit & ESG Reporting Committee can commission special audits – and do so based on information received on the whistleblowing platform operated by Internal Audit.
+This reporting procedure, which has been approved by the Audit & ESG Reporting Committee, allows complaints relating to external reporting and financial reporting, among other things, to be submitted anonymously to Internal Audit, which ensures that these will be followed up.
+At its meetings, which are held at least quarterly, the Audit & ESG Reporting Committee is briefed on audit findings, the reports submitted to the whistle-blowing platform and the implementation status of the audit plan.
+The Head of Internal Audit took part in all five meetings of the Audit & ESG Reporting Committee in 2023.

 Swisscom implements certified management systems based on internationally accepted standards.
 These ensure that all of Swisscom's services are quality controlled and developed, simplified and improved systematically.
 Together, they form Swisscom’s integrated ISO / IEC management system and are periodically audited by external auditing company SGS.